 Scope note: This property allows an E63 Beginning of Existence event to be linked to the E77 Persistent

 Item brought into existence by it.

-It allows a "start" to be attached to any Persistent Item being documented i.e. E70 Thing, E72 the birth of Mozart (E67) brought into existence Mozart (E21)
+It allows a "start" to be attached to any Persistent Item being documented i.e. E70 Thing, E72

 Legal Object, E39 Actor, E41 Appellation, E51 Contact Point and E55 Type.